1. About this Policy

 any other company which is at any time a related entity or a wholly owned subsidiary of any of the above companies.

-Our collection, use, disclosure and processing of your personal data is regulated by the Privacy Laws if:
+Our collection, use, disclosure and processing of your personal information is regulated by the Privacy Laws if:

-we provide our Services to you whilst you are located in the UK; or
+we provide our Services to you whilst you are located in the USA; or

-we monitor your behavior whilst you are located in the UK.
+we monitor your behavior whilst you are located in the USA.

-We will not collect and use any of your sensitive personal data unless it is necessary for us to provide our Services to you and with your prior consent or where a permitted general situation exists.
-Sensitive personal data includes information relating to your health, sexual orientation, genetic data, biometric data (where used for identification purposes), criminal history, religious or philosophical beliefs, racial or ethnic origin as well as membership of any trade or professional associations.
+We will not collect and use any of your sensitive personal information unless it is necessary for us to provide our Services to you and with your prior consent or where a permitted general situation exists.

 You may provide basic information such as your name, phone number, address and email address, social media profile name to enable us to communicate with you when we provide our Services to you, when you contact us and when we provide you with updates.